4.6.7.60 Determining severe financial hardship - readily available funds

 A person's readily available funds does NOT include:

-- shares held by a primary producer (1.1.P.389) in a primary producer's co-operative
+shares held by a primary producer (1.1.P.389) in a primary producer's co-operative

 - Explanation: A person must own the shares for primary production (1.1.P.390).

-- shares in private companies, OR
+- shares in private companies

-- working capital, OR
+- working capital

-- inaccessible overseas funds, accounts or investments
+inaccessible overseas funds, accounts or investments

 - Example: Foreign exchange regulations or civil disturbances MAY make a person's funds, accounts or investments inaccessible.

-- legally irrecoverable loans or debts (1.1.L.66), OR
+- legally irrecoverable loans or debts (1.1.L.66)

-- whole of life insurance and term policies, AND
+- whole of life insurance and term policies, and

 - investments in unlisted property trusts.

-Exception 1: Shares ARE readily available funds IF the Articles of Association or memorandum allow a share holder to sell their shares.
+Exception: Shares ARE readily available funds IF the Articles of Association or memorandum allow a share holder to sell their shares.

-Exception 2: Working capital IS a readily available fund if expenditure is NOT essential OR regular.
+Exception: Working capital IS a readily available fund if expenditure is NOT essential OR regular.

 Superannuation assets